If you provide additional keywords, you may be able to browse through our database of Scientific Response Documents.

 |Lumbar Spine BMD|

-Longer duration of treatment and smoking were associated with less recovery of BMD following the last injection of Depo-Provera CI.
-Table 6 shows the extent of recovery of BMD up to 60 months post-treatment for adolescent women who received Depo-Provera CI for two years or less compared to more than two years.
-Post-treatment follow-up showed that, in women treated for more than two years, only lumbar spine BMD recovered to baseline levels after treatment was discontinued.
-Subjects treated with Depo-Provera for more than two years did not recover to their baseline BMD level at femoral neck and total hip even up to 60 months post-treatment.
-Adolescent women in the untreated cohort gained BMD throughout the trial period (data not shown).
+Longer duration of treatment and smoking were associated with less recovery of BMD following the last injection of DMPA-IM.
+Table 6 shows the extent of recovery of BMD up to 60 months post-treatment for adolescents who received DMPA-IM for two years or less compared to more than two years.
+The use of depo-subQ provera 104 as a long-term birth control method (i.e., longer than 2 years) is not recommended unless other birth control methods are considered inadequate.
+Post-treatment follow-up showed that, in adolescents treated for more than two years, only lumbar spine BMD recovered to baseline levels after treatment was discontinued.
+Adolescents treated with DMPA-IM for more than two years did not recover to their baseline BMD level at the femoral neck and total hip even up to 60 months post-treatment.
+Adolescents in the untreated cohort gained BMD throughout the trial period.